 - A two-day workshop during the Hanukkah holiday; dates to be announced.

 - A three-day workshop during the Passover holiday; dates to be announced.

 All workshops will be held at the Davidson Institute of Science Education at the Weizmann Institute of Science in Rehovot.
 Online sessions can take place wherever students have internet access

 Registration and screening –176 NIS (discounted from 220 NIS).
 Admission – 2,500 NIS (in up to 10 installments).

 Click on the registration form at the bottom of the page and follow the instructions.
 Suitable applicants will be contacted regarding the screening process.

 More about the program

-The Davidson Institute of Science Education, together with Hemda – the science education center in Tel-Aviv, with the Ministry of Education’s approval, holds a super-regional class in computational science.
-Due to the increasing need to predict the outcomes of complex processes, computational science is an emerging scientific-academic field.
-It relies on the advanced abilities of computers to build simulations, investigate them, and compare their results to real-world situations.
+The Davidson Institute of Science Education, together with the Hemda science education center in Tel-Aviv and with the Education Ministry's support, holds a super-regional class in computational science, an emerging scientific-academic field in high demand.
+This field relies on the abilities of advanced computers to build simulations, investigate them, and compare their results to real-world situations.

-Computational science as a field has been taught successfully at the Davidson Institute for numerous years, and the program is accredited by the Ministry of Education and the Council for Higher Education as a unique 5-point matriculation subject.
-Thanks to this accreditation, graduates of the program receive a bonus on the course grade when applying to academic studies.
-The program’s graduates are accepted in significant rates to elite academic units in the IDF (Intelligence/Talpiot) and continue into higher education.
-Beyond its contribution to graduates’ scientific knowledge and thinking skills, the program also provides participants with confidence in their skills and their abilities to take on complex problems and challenges.
+Computational science has been taught successfully at the Davidson Institute for a number of years, and the program is accredited by the Education Ministry and the Council for Higher Education as a unique 5-point matriculation subject.
+Thanks to this designation, program graduates receive a bonus on the course grade when applying to academic studies.
+Many of the program’s graduates are accepted to elite IDF units and continue on to pursue university degrees.

-For further information, visit the Hebrew site.
+For more information, visit the Hebrew site.